Limiting Behavior of a Class of Hermitian-Yang-Mills Metrics, I: Abstract

 \section{Abstract}

-We study the limiting behavior of Hermitian-Yang-Mills metrics on a class of rank two slope-stable vector bundles over the product of two elliptic curves with a family of product metrics, which are flat and have areas $\epsilon$ and $\epsilon^{-1}$ on two factors respectively.
-The method is to construct a family of Hermitian metrics and then compare them with the normalized Hermitian-Yang-Mills metrics.
-We find that the metrics are close in $C^k$ to arbitrary order in $\epsilon$.
+This paper begins to study the limiting behavior of a family of Hermitian Yang-Mills (HYM for brevity) metrics on a class of rank two slope stable vector bundles over a product of two elliptic curves with K\"ahler metrics $\omega_\epsilon$ when $\epsilon\to 0$.
+Here $\omega_\epsilon$ are flat and have areas $\epsilon$ and $\epsilon^{-1}$ on the two elliptic curves respectively.
+A family of Hermitian metrics on the vector bundle are explicitly constructed and with respect to them, the HYM metrics are normalized.
+We then compare the family of normalized HYM metrics with the family of constructed Hermitian metrics by doing estimates.
+We get the higher order estimates as long as the $C^0$-estimate is provided.
+We also get the estimate of the lower bound of the $C^0$-norm.
+If the desired estimate of the upper bound of the $C^0$-norm can be obtained, then it would be shown that these two families of metrics are close to arbitrary order in $\epsilon$ in any $C^k$ norms.